AnIdiotsGuide/guidebot/README.md

-# discordjs-bot-handler
+# Guide Bot
 An example of a Discord.js Bot Handler.
-Updated and Maintained by the Idiot's Guide Community
+Updated and Maintained by the Idiot's Guide Community.

+Ages ago, Guide Bot was actually a little bot I had on the official discord.js server.
+It helped me link to the d.js bot making guide I was building, with links.
+This bot grew into something that I could show new coders and bot makers, but over time it grew into a full framework - one that is now under the hands of a group of contributors, and no longer easily "understandable" by the majority of our newbies.
+So I've pulled the original Guide Bot out of the mothballs, gave it a fresh coat of paint and grease, and here it is back in its full glory!

+This command handler is 98% compatible with [my selfbot](https://github.com/eslachance/evie.selfbot) and 99% compatible with commands from [York's TutorialBot](https://github.com/AnIdiotsGuide/Tutorial-Bot/tree/Episode-9).

 ## Requirements